Nizam Sugar Factory: History

-Nizam Sugar Factory was established in 1937 during the time of the last Nizam of Kingdom of Hyderabad, Mir Osman Ali Khan.
-It was established on land around 15,000 acres and the location was named Shakkar Nagar and was the largest sugar factory in Asia at that time.
+Nizam Sugar Factory was established in 1937 during the reign of the last Nizam of the Kingdom of Hyderabad, Mir Osman Ali Khan.
+It was established over 15,000 acres and the location was named Shakarnagar and was the largest sugar factory in Asia at that time.
 The factory was a major employer during the Nizam period.
-The NSF has lands in Bodhan, Yedpalli, Kotgir and Renjal mandals, with some parcels were auctioned in 2001.
+The NSF has lands in Bodhan, Yedpalli, Kotgir and Renjal mandals, with some parcels auctioned in 2001.

 In 2002, the factory was privatised by N. Chandrababu Naidu and then it began incurring heavy losses.
-As it was set up by the Nizams about 80 years ago and was earning profits till it fell on hard times leading to its privatisation in public – private participation.
+Former MP & Delta Sugars Chairman Gokaraju Ganga Raju bought Nizam Sugars.
+It was set up by the Nizams about 80 years ago and was earning profits till it fell on hard times leading to its privatisation in public – private participation.
 Later, a legislative committee appointed by Naidu's successor Y.S.
 Rajasekhara Reddy had recommended that government should take over the factory.
-However, the recommendation could not be implemented due to death of Sri.
-Y.S.
-Rajasekhara Reddy. in 2014, K.Chandrashekar Rao's Telangana Rashtra Samithi had promised during the movement for separate Telangana state that the government will take over the factory and restore its glory.
+However, the recommendation could not be implemented due to Reddy's death.
+In 2014, K.Chandrashekar Rao's Telangana Rashtra Samithi had promised during the movement for a separate Telangana state that the government will take over the factory and restore its glory.